ballerina-platform/ballerina-dev-website/swan-lake/integration-tools/edi-tool.md

 Clone the [artifacts of the example](https://github.com/ballerina-guides/integration-samples/tree/main/edi_package_generation) and extract them to a preferred location.

 >**Info:** The cloned directory includes the artifacts that will be required to try out this example.
-The [`schemas/ORDERS.json`](https://github.com/ballerina-guides/integration-samples/tree/main/edi_package_generation/ORDERS.json) file includes the JSON schema source file of the `EDIFACT` specifications required for an organization (`CityMart`) to work with the `ORDERS`operations for handling purchase orders.
+The [`schemas`](https://github.com/ballerina-guides/integration-samples/tree/main/edi_package_generation/schemas) directory includes the JSON schema source files of the `EDIFACT` specifications required for an organization (`CityMart`) to work with the EDI operations for handling purchase orders.
 Also, the [`main.bal`](https://github.com/ballerina-guides/integration-samples/tree/main/edi_package_generation/main.bal) file includes the business logic/usage of the package.

 #### Generate the package